 Modern Hanbok Designers

-The first modern hanbok designer was Lee Young-hee who showed it off at Paris Fashion Week in 1993/1994.
+The first modern hanbok designer was Lee Young-hee, who showed off at Paris Fashion Week in 1993/1994.
 It showed a modern version of the hanbok but without the Jeogori.
 Therefore, the models were all exposing their bare shoulders.
-However, in South Korea exposing one’s shoulders is considered too sexual.
+However, in South Korea, exposing one’s shoulders is too sexual for the older generation.
 It is still a bit of a cultural taboo in 2022.
-Therefore, what Lee Young-hee did at Paris Fashion Week back in 1993 was a huge bold step.
+Therefore, what Lee Young-hee did at Paris Fashion Week back in 1993 was a substantial bold step.

-Fashion designer Kim Young-jin created her signature modern hanbok brand Tchai Kim in 2010 which was praised for bringing the traditional hanbok into the 21st century.
+Fashion designer Kim Young-jin created her signature modern hanbok brand Tchai Kim in 2010, which was praised for bringing the traditional hanbok into the 21st century.
 The key feature was the cheollik one-piece dress.
-The cheollik was originally a garment for men but she was able to turn it into a one-piece dress.
+The cheollik was originally a man’s garment, but she could turn it into a one-piece dress.
 When combined with a wrap skirt, you get that modern hanbok look.

 Leesle Hwang is the creator of the modern hanbok brand Leesle.
-These modern handbooks were easy to wash and affordable at under $200 apiece.
+These modern handbooks were easy to wash and affordable at under $200.
 Her brand exploded when Jimin of BTS wore one of her modern hanbok at the 2018 Melon Music Awards in Seoul.

 Modern Hanboks Showcased by Kpop Stars

 BLACKPINK is by far the most influential Kpop group in the fashion industry.
 They are ambassadors to some of the top luxury brands in the world.
-They took modern hanbok to another level when all the members wore one in their hit music video “How You Like That”.
-It was able to get over 86 million views on Youtube in the first 24 hours of its release.
+They took modern hanbok to another level when all the members wore one in their hit music video “How You Like That.”
+It got over 86 million views on Youtube in the first 24 hours of its release.

 Jennie got most of the attention.
 The pink jacket she wore was designed by Kim Danha.
-After the music video was released on YouTube, the brand’s website got over 4,000 visitors a day.
+After the music video was released on YouTube, the brand’s website got over 4,000 visitors daily.
 They even wore the same hanbok for their live stage performance on Jimmy Fallon’s The Tonight Show.
-This introduced even more people to the Korean traditional costume.
+This introduced even more people to the traditional Korean costume.

 These days, modern hanbok styles are in various stores across Korea.
-The reason for this is that more and more collections are now adding them to their fashion line.
+This is because more and more collections are now adding them to their fashion line.
 Therefore the modern hanbok is here to stay and continues to grow thanks to Korean Hallyu and social media.
 In addition, Korean fashion designers are looking for new ways to modernize Hanbok for everyday use.
-Add this to the fact that the Korean government is encouraging foreigners to wear Hanbok goes to show that the Hanbok is an outfit for everyone, regardless of nationality.
+The fact that the Korean government is encouraging foreigners to wear Hanbok shows that the Hanbok is an outfit for everyone, regardless of nationality.
 It is only a matter of time before modern Hanoks are an ordinary presence in Korea’s streetwear scene.